dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Filter functions

 A filter function is invoked for all providers and categories that don't have rules assigned to them by configuration or code.
-Code in the function has access to the provider type, category, and log level to decide whether or not a message should be logged.
+Code in the function has access to the provider type, category, and log level.
 For example:

 [!code-csharp[](index/samples/2.x/TodoApiSample/Program.cs?name=snippet_FilterFunction&highlight=5-13)]